shenwanxiang/bidd-aggmap/README.md

 # AggMap

-## A Fully Automatic and Fast Flow to Generate 2D Multi-Channel Biometric Signatures for Convolutional Models
+### A Fully Automatic and Fast Flow to Generate 2D Multi-Channel Biometric Signatures for Convolutional Models

-## How It Works?
+### How It Works?

-- AggMap flowchart of feature mapping and agglomeration into ordered (spatially correlated) multi-channel feature maps (Fmaps
+- AggMap flowchart of feature mapping and agglomeration into ordered (spatially correlated) multi-channel feature maps (Fmaps)

 ![how-it-works](./doc/how-it-works.png)

-## Proof-of-Concepts on MNIST Dataset
+### Proof-of-Concepts on MNIST Dataset

--- It can reconstruct to the original image from completely randomly permuted (disrupted) MNIST data
+- It can reconstruct to the original image from completely randomly permuted (disrupted) MNIST data

 ![reconstruction](./doc/reconstruction.png)